 There are many studies of the effects on children of living in a single parent household.
 By far the worst scenarios are those where a mother (figure) is missing, but there are effects enough to fear when the home lacks ‘proper’ male input, too.
-It’s not always possible to share life with fishing trips, spending time working on cars or in a woodshop, or with the kids at ballfields.
-Promises to see a game but not kept, hurts.
-Caring men can and should provide so much for the whole family.
-It’s not just the ‘quality’ time that is used as an excuse to do less, but a whole investment in important moments in a child’s life.
-I think it is sad that fatherless homes are rapidly becoming the norm.
-I think that speaks volumes about lack of character and the selfishness of some of my gender, and the lack of taking responsibility.
+It’s not just the missed fishing trips, the times spent working on cars, but it’s the leadership that men can and should provide for the whole family.
+It’s not just the ‘quality’ time but the whole investment into life.
+I think it sad that fatherless homes are rapidly becoming the norm.
+I think that speaks volumes about lack of character and the selfishness of some of my gender, and the lack of responsible male models.

-To make a blanket statement that the absence of a father is detrimental to the family may not always be true; however, to say the lack of a good father figure is almost always detrimental for the family is fair.
-Of course, some fathers are of such poor character themselves that being absent may actually be a blessing, but let’s not use that model to emulate.
-There are also homes where the father is in the military and cannot always be present.
-We must honor those households and stand ready to help as we can.
-Unfortunately, some fathers convince themselves that spend their lives working is his duty, never considering the loss their families endure by the absence of dad.
+To make a blanket statement that the absence of a father is detrimental to the family is a generality that may not always be true; however, to say the lack of a good father figure is almost always detrimental for the family is fair.
+Of course some fathers are such that their absence may actually be a blessing, but let’s not use that model to emulate.
+There are also homes where the father has not returned from war.
+We must honor those households and stand ready to help and honor the whole family where we can.
+Remember, all the family has suffered and given everything to us.

-Second, a father must within himself purpose to be dependable.
-His wife and the rest of the family knows that he will perform the role to the best of his ability.
-That adds a layer of trust and comfort and builds his influence on others.
-He provides protection for the family through this demonstration of selflessness and love.
+Secondly, a father must purpose to be dependable.
+His wife and the rest of the family knows assuredly that he will perform the role to the best of his ability.
+That adds a layer of trust and comfort, and builds his influence with others.
+He provides a cover under which the family can grow by this layer of protection.
+This is a demonstration of selflessness and love.

-Third, the father needs to restrain his impulse to criticize or complain, but instead be understanding and compassionate.
-Building up is always better than tearing down.
-A good father recognizes that overcome failures leads to a buildup of confidence and more subsequent victories.
-To pick up our losses and overcoming is something we must all learn.
-That isn’t to say that acceptance of wrong-doing is a goal, but more important is forgiveness, encouragement, and the support to overcome adversity.
+Thirdly, the father needs to restrain his impulse to criticize or complain, but instead is understanding and compassionate.
+A good father recognizes that overcoming failures leads to more important victories.
+The lesson to pick up our losses and overcome is something we all must learn and allow to be learned by those growing into adulthood.
+That isn’t to say that acceptance of wrong-doing is a goal, but rather more important is forgiveness, encouragement, and the support to overcome adversity.
 That is the greater target.

 Humility has got to be next.
 There is little worse than parental arrogance, or pride.
-The ‘I am the boss’ attitude tends to make one unapproachable, leaving the family with no options.
-Rebellion is the natural result when it is felt that the wife or children are not heard, or that parents cannot be trusted.
+‘I am the boss’ attitude tends to make one unapproachable, leaving the family no options when problems occur.
+Rebellion is the nature result when it is felt that wife or child are not heard.
 How much better it is for the father to understate his self-worth in celebration of the family’s victories.
-A good man should have nothing to prove except that he loves and cares about his family.
+A good man has nothing to prove except to show he loves and cares about his family.
 That should be shown by living for them instead of himself.
-Family first, self later is not popular, but it makes for happier families and successful outcomes.

 How about being a pal?
-Your kids should enjoy the time when the family is together.
-There need be no walls to prevent a child from hugging, climbing up on his dad’s lap, or from saying “I love you.”
+Well, there’s something to be said about seeing your kids and enjoying the time when the family is together.
+There need be no walls to prevent a child from hugging, or that would prevent a dad from saying “I love you.”
 Sharing all of life, not just the ‘important’ times, is what really brings the best bonding.
 Building memories is a treasure for the future generations.
 It is a legacy worth leaving.

-I have tried to be all these things, but being human, I have failed at times.
-Knowing that I slipped up is reason for me to pick up and press on to that ‘fatherly’ calling.
+I have tried to be these things, but being all too human, I have failed in all these areas at times.
+Knowing that I slipped up reason to pick up and press on to that ‘fatherly’ calling.
 The family that experiences having a faithful father is blessed indeed.
 That father will bask in the reflected love.
 It can get no better than that.

-The trend toward fatherless homes cannot be good but is with us.
-That model is not appealing, so men need to stand in the breach to defend their families.
-Certainly, there are many causes for absences, some reasonable, some less so.
-Regardless, the goal ought to be for fathers to perform as they should.
+The trend toward fatherless homes cannot be good.
+The model I see for the next generations are not very appealing.
+Certainly there are many causes for absences, some reasonable, some not.
+Regardless, the goal ought to be to restore the father to his faithful position.
 I believe that it is the father’s job to be the leader, the priest, the lover, the teacher, and the provider.
-My hat is off to who that carry it off.
+My hat is off to those that carry it off.
 We should encourage more to try.

-When I was growing up I had surrogate models.
+As I grew up I had surrogate models.
 As explained early on in this writing, they weren’t mine, per se.
-Johnny Bill’s dad, Eddie Boggs, was very much a dad to me, as was Bill Elkins, Sr., and Bill Keeton, Bill Cheek, and others that I watched as they interacted within their families and the community.
-I saw Roy Holbrook, Larry Buskirk, Wayne Wooten, Tootie VanHoose, Pat Brown, Ray Bailey, Buel Lyons, Rukic Smith, and Eldred Adams standing tall as important folks in the community, but also as leaders in their families.
-In those days it was more common to have fathers that were a part of the family doing those things I’ve outlined.
-For that I am grateful.
-I have vowed to try my best to be that kind of a father to my kids and now my grandchildren.
-They know I have tried, and I see them modeling the same behaviors in their families.
-I am blessed by seeing they are good dads.
-I can see the love they have for their children, and the love their children have for them.
-Because of this they ensure that every day is a Happy Father’s Day! firstname.lastname@example.org
+Johnny Bill’s dad was very much a dad to me, as was Bill Elkins, Sr., and others that I watched as they interacted in the community.
+In those days it was common to have fathers that were a part of the family, which did all the things I’ve outlined, and for that I am grateful.
+I have vowed to be that kind of a father to my kids and now my grandkids.
+They know I have tried and I see them modeling the same behaviors in their families.
+I am blessed by seeing them be good dads.
+I can see the love they have for their children, and the love the children have for them.
+By this, every day is a Happy Father’s Day!